So, what have I been doing lately?

-Well, I’ve been taking courses at City College.
-Two of them, this last semester.
-Dreamweaver, for one, since I desperately needed to rebuild this website in a program that was still being supported.
-But also, in pursuit of my ongoing hobby of book design, I was taking Introduction to 3D Graphics.
+Well, in pursuit of my ongoing hobby of book design, I was taking Introduction to 3D Graphics.
 Which translated to learning (or rather, scratching the surface of learning) Maya.
 I was pleasantly surprised to discover that I turn out to be rather good at 3D modeling — for a beginner, anyway.
 I’d been no good whatsoever at modeling clay back in High School.

-One semester isn't anything close to learning all of the things that one needs to know in order to produce a working model of anything.
+One semester isn't enough time to get anything close to learning all of the things that one needs to know in order to produce a working model of anything.
 But I did manage to finish the coursework that we were covering.
 The book that we were using as a textbook started us with some architectural modeling.
-And then we went on to doing a bouncing ball (Maya is used primarily by animators) and finally walked us through building an Alien.
+And then we went on to doing a bouncing ball (Maya is widely used by animators) and finally walked us through building an Alien.

 So here is an Alien.
 I have no earthly use for an Alien, but at least I managed to make a silly illo with it.